HackBulgaria/Programming101/week2/problems2.md

 * ```name``` - every orc has a name!
 A terrifying name.
 * ```health``` - unlike our hero, every Orc starts with a different level of health
 * ```berserk_factor``` - a floating point number between 1 and 2.
-This factor is used, when the Orc goes berserk!
-(If a factor, larger than 2 or smaller than 1 is given, it is bounded by the limit (1 or 2))
+This factor is used, when the Orc goes berserk! __The output damage from the orc is multipled by that factor.__ (If a factor, larger than 2 or smaller than 1 is given, it is bounded by the limit (1 or 2))

 Just like our hero, the orc has the same methods for healing, damage and life status: